Backends

 Prints number of tables in this backend

-only_units_relations: default is False.
 USERS SHOULD IGNORE THIS FLAG.
-Used by an internal sqlite.py function.
+Used internally by sqlite.py.

 - put_artifacts_t(collection, tableName='TABLENAME', isVerbose=False)